cascadecoder/cascadecoder/README.md

 - 👋 Hi, I’m @cascadecoder
-- 👀 I’m interested in creating websites with HTML, CSS, and JavaScript!
+- 👀 I’m a bad programmer.
-- 🌱 I’m currently learning about better Javascript coding!
+- 🌱 I’m currently learning how to not be bad at programming.

 <!---
 cascadecoder/cascadecoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.